JacksonAllan/CC/api_reference.md

 bool reserve( vec( el_ty ) *cntr, size_t n )
 ```

-Ensures that the the capacity is large enough to support `n` elements.
+Ensures that the the capacity is large enough to accommodate `n` elements.
 Returns `true`, or `false` if unsuccessful due to memory allocation failure.

 ```c